Topics

 The love (ishq) for the Spiritual Master also serves as the tonic for the mind of the student.
 As the student joins the company of the Master, asks questions, and learns from the directions (irshad) of the Master, then based on the above mentioned Creative Rule, the personality and qualities of the Master start flowing into the inner self of the student (murid).
 That is why being often in the company of the Spiritual Master is always strongly encouraged.

 The other aspect of this Rule is for the student to use that power of imagination to absorb the qualities of the Master.
 To carry it out, the Muraqaba of the imagination of the Master (sheykh) is given, so that through the imagination a mental link can flourish with the Master.
 Therefore, when a student imagines his or her Spiritual Master, then his qualities and skills start flowing in their soul.
 The longer the focus the more the attributes and his light of knowledge fall on the mental screen of the student.
 Continued practice of the imagination of the Master creates a state in which the spiritual link with the Master is established permanently.
-Through this link the capacity of Divine Cognizance is gained as well until a point is reached when the student (nlrid) becomes the reflection of his Master (niuraad).
+Through this link the capacity of Divine Cognizance is gained as well until a point is reached when the student (murid) becomes the reflection of his Master (muraad).
 In Sufism, this station is referred as fana fi sheykh and the imagination of the Master itself as tassawar shegkh.

 There are different methods in use: